Entry

 Turner Contemporary

-This summer, artist Cassi Namoda has transformed our iconic Sunley Gallery windows overlooking Margate’s beaches and the North Sea.
+For summer 2025, artist Cassi Namoda transformed our iconic Sunley Gallery windows overlooking Margate’s beaches and the North Sea.

 Admission to Turner is free.
 A one-off or regular donation will help support artists to realise exciting new exhibitions and inspire over 300,000 children, young people and adults each year with free access to art and creative activities.